DasParijat/Ringtail-DE/README.md

 			Updated AGENDA with last tasks needed to complete game</li>
 			<li>(Game Over)
 			Stylized game over menu, with an initial red transition fade playing at the start (To match with the hurt effect in-game), as well as tween animation for both the header and buttons, and also adding a death sound effect that immediatly plays</li>
 			<li>(SceneTransitionFade)
 			Created SceneTransitionFade, to be used for exit/enter anims for between loading scenes</li>
+			<li>(Game / Home Menu / Load Screen / SceneTransitionFade)
+			Added SceneTransitionFade to home menu, game, and loading screen</li>
+			<li>(Base Player)
+			When game over, it goes directly into game over scene, without loading screen (For making a seamless transition)</li>
 			<li>(Game Fight)
 			Fight time accounts for engine time scale changing (So slowing down time scale doesn't slow down the fight time itself)</li>